PhilipSCA/philanderson-co-uk/john/learning/com-science.md

 - very slow when finding specific data, but fast R/W speeds when data in correct place.
 - Often used by large businesses in archive libraries to store huge amounts of data

-Array - data structure that can store a group of values, of one same type, under one name Record - data structure that can store different data types - single row in a data table Field - individual data items within a record - columns in the data table Parameter - variables that are passed as a value into a subroutine Argument - the values that you assign to the parameters Module - external python file which often contains functions Structured (modular) programming - decomposing the program that you want to write into manageable modules Input validation - checking if data meets certain criteria before passing it into the program Test plan - test to see if a program input is working by testing its boundaries Normal data - valid data that a user should input into a program Boundary data - data on the boundary of what the program should accept Erroneous data - invalid data the program shouldn't accept Trace table - table to test that a program is working NOT gate - output is opposite of input (0, 1)
-AND gate - if both inputs are 1, then output is 1.
-Otherwise its not the same and its 0.
-(0, 0, 0, 1)
-OR gate - if one or more inputs is 1, output is 1.
-The output is only 0 if all inputs are 0 (0, 1, 1, 1)
-XOR gate(not needed) - exclusive OR - if exactly one input is 1, output is 1.
-Otherwise output is 0.
-(0,1,1,0)
-Binary shift - method to multiply/divide binary numbers by moving all values to left/right (Left = multiply, Right = divide) Character set - collection of characters that a computer can recognise from their binary number Colour depth - number of bits used per pixel - 2^(number of bits) Resolution - the concentration of pixels in an area - given as WidthxHeight

 ## Networks
 LAN - Local Area Network - small geographical area located on a single site - all hardware owned by organisation - wired or wireless - in homes, businesses, schools, universities etc.